chenzhiw/sacak-lcp/README.md

 # sacak-lcp

-SACA-K+LCP \[1\] is an optimal suffix and LCP array construction algorithm (SLACA) for strings from constant alphabets.
+SACA-K+LCP is an optimal suffix and LCP array construction algorithm for constant alphabets.

 ## Introduction

 SACA-K+LCP \[1\] extends the optimal suffix sorting algorithm SACA-K [2] to also compute the LCP array for a string in linear time using O(\sigma \log n) bits of additional space (workspace).
-For ASCII alphabets, SACA-K+LCP uses 10KB additional space.
+In practice, SACA-K+LCP uses 10KB additional space for strings from ASCII alphabet.

 ## Build requirements